 Fair Fighting Rules Infographic

-What is the Fair Fighting Rule?
+What are Fair Fighting Rules?

 Fair Fighting Rules for Couples

-Fair Fighting Rule #1 – Take Turns Speaking
+1. Take Turns Speaking

 The best results by following fair fighting rules can be attained only with two-way communication.